jenifersamuel786jesus-lgtm/App/docs/prd.md

 - No global visibility or public access\n- Support multiple patient-caregiver linkages\n
 ## 3. Patient Mode Features

-### 3.1 Real-Time Always-On Camera System with Face Recognition
+### 3.1 Fully Functional Real-Time Always-On Camera System with Face Recognition
-- **Continuous real-time camera operation** running in background
+- **Continuous real-time camera operation** running in background with automatic restart on app launch
-- **Instant face recognition** using hybrid AI (on-device + cloud) with minimal latency
+- **Fully functional instant face recognition** using production-grade hybrid AI (on-device + cloud) with minimal latency (<2 seconds)
-- **Real-time recognition workflow**:
+- **Complete real-time recognition workflow**:
-  - **Known face detected**: Immediately whisper person's name and relationship via Bluetooth (e.g., 'This is John, your friend')
+  - **Known face detected**: Immediately whisper person's name and relationship via Bluetooth (e.g., 'This is John, your friend') with 95%+ accuracy
   - **Unknown face detected**: Instantly whisper warning 'You are meeting someone new', prompt patient to save person with name, face photo, and optional note (relationship: friend, doctor, neighbor, etc.)
-  - **Face photo capture**: When saving a new person, system automatically captures and saves the current face image from camera feed as reference photo, displayed in save dialog for confirmation
+  - **Face photo capture**: When saving a new person, system automatically captures and saves the current face image from camera feed as reference photo with optimal lighting and angle detection, displayed in save dialog for confirmation
-  - **Saved face**: Newly saved faces with photos are immediately added to recognition database and available for instant recognition in future encounters
+  - **Saved face**: Newly saved faces with photos are immediately processed, encoded, and added to recognition database with instant availability for recognition in future encounters (no delay)
+  - **Multi-face detection**: System can detect and recognize multiple faces simultaneously in camera view, delivering sequential whispers for each recognized person
+  - **Continuous learning**: Face recognition model continuously improves accuracy through additional encounters and automatic re-training
-- **Real-time whisper delivery**: All recognition results delivered within 1-2 seconds of face detection
+- **Real-time whisper delivery**: All recognition results delivered within 1-2 seconds of face detection with text-to-speech audio output
+- **Robust performance**: Face recognition operates reliably in various lighting conditions (indoor, outdoor, low light) with automatic exposure adjustment
+- **Privacy protection**: All face processing happens securely with encrypted data transmission and storage
-- Camera feed provides continuous environmental context to AI companion
-- Face recognition operates continuously without manual triggering
+- Camera feed provides continuous environmental context to AI companion\n- Face recognition operates continuously without manual triggering, with automatic recovery from interruptions

 ### 3.2 Contact Management with Photo Support
 - Patient can manually add contacts independently